MatthewJJJ/cd0037-API-Development-and-Documentation-project/README.md

 `GET '/categories/${id}/questions'`

-- Fetches questions for a category specified by id request argument
+- Gets a list of questions corresponding to a category specified by id request argument
 - Request Arguments: id - integer
 - Returns: An object with questions for the specified category, total questions, current category string, and key of status which will have a value of success (if the request was successful).